voxel51/fiftyone/docs/source/environments/index.rst

     Only the most recently opened App window will be active, i.e, synced with the ``session`` object.

-    You can reactive an older cell by clicking `Activate` in the App window, or by running the cell again.
+    You can reactivate an older cell by clicking the link in the deactivated App window, or by running the cell again.
 This will deactivate the previously active cell.

 Manually controlling App instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~